|Date Posted:||Jul 29, 2019|

 FAO holds the ultimate responsibility for the implementation of the project, the delivery of the planned outputs and the achievement of the expected outcomes.
 The project will be managed and implemented by FAO and directly executed by MAIL and its partners.
 MAIL/GD-NRM is the lead-implementing agency for the project and other line ministries such as MRRD, NEPA, IGDK and Kabul university will be part of the project steering committee and will be closely involved in the project implementation cycle as per the Project Document and Government Cooperation Project Agreement signed with MAIL.

 FAO is looking for qualified national staff to support the work of the FAO – GEF-funded “Community-Based Sustainable Land and Forest Management in Afghanistan” project.
-The post is located in Badghis, Bamyan & Ghazni provinces with frequent travel to other project locations and Kabul.
+The post is located in Kunar and Paktya provinces with frequent travel to provinces.

-The National Rangeland Technician/Community Mobilizer will be responsible for support and carrying out of nation-wide inventory of forest and rangeland resources, contribution to technical reports, support and carrying out of biodiversity assessments for HCVFs, coordination of SFM/SLM interventions, mobilization of communities for CBNRM planning and alternative livelihoods, support of participatory M&E systems, by providing in-depth country knowledge in their field, as well as service in the field.
-They will provide technical inputs specifically in rangeland interventions, and contribution to best practices and lessons learned by providing in-depth country knowledge in his/her field, as well as service in the field.
-He/she will provide technical inputs for Outcome 3.1 of the project – community-based rangeland management.
+The National Forestry Technician/Community Mobilizer will be responsible for support and carrying out of nation-wide inventory of forest and rangeland resources, contribution to technical reports, support and carrying out of biodiversity assessments for HCVFs, coordination of SFM/SLM interventions, mobilization of communities for CBNRM planning and alternative livelihoods, support of participatory M&E systems, by providing in-depth country knowledge in their field, as well as service in the field.
+They will provide technical inputs for Outcome 2.1 of the project – biodiversity conservation and carbon sequestration in forest landscapes – the objective of which is the improved management of 10,000 ha of High Conservation-Value Forests (HCVFs) and 20,000 ha of other forest types to increase biodiversity conservation and carbon sequestration in Badghis, Kunar and Paktya provinces.

-The National Rangeland Technicians/Community Mobilizers will contribute to joint technical reports, stakeholder analyses, biodiversity assessments and the development of methodologies to meet project objectives.
+The National Forestry Technician/Community Mobilizer will contribute to joint technical reports, stakeholder analyses, biodiversity assessments and the development of methodologies to meet project objectives.
 The required technical documents will be formulated based on consultations with project proponents and stakeholders in Afghanistan, virtual communication with international experts and the FAO Country Office in Afghanistan, as well as literature reviews and analyses as needed.

 The project activities are implemented successfully, timely and effectively and conform to the objectives of the project.
 The incumbent is responsible for developing her/his work plan upon joining.
 The plan must be and based on SMART planning standards and according to project objectives.